Bilal-Anarwala/NessusOnAWS/README.md

 ### 1. Launch an EC2 Instance
 - Log in to the AWS Management Console.
 - Navigate to EC2 and launch a Windows-based instance.
-- Ensure the instance is publicly accessible for testing purposes.

 ### 2. Introduce Vulnerabilities
-- Connect to the instance via RDP.
+- Connect to the instance via RDP or SSM Fleet Manager
 - Download and install outdated versions of software (e.g., Google Chrome, Zoom).
 - Disable the Windows Firewall:
   - Open `Control Panel` > `System and Security` > `Windows Defender Firewall`.
   - Turn off the firewall for both private and public networks.

 ### 3. Perform a Nessus Scan
-- Install Nessus on a separate machine or use a cloud-based Nessus solution.
+- Install Nessus on the EC2 (I installed a trial version which is free to use for 7 days).
-- Configure Nessus to scan the EC2 instance's public IP address.
+- Configure Nessus to scan the EC2 instance.
 - Run the scan and review the results to identify vulnerabilities.

 ### 4. Remediate Vulnerabilities